rhit-bhuwalk/rhit-bhuwalk/README.md

 Hey 👋👋,

  My name is Kush and I'm a Junior Computer Science Major 💻 at the Rose-Hulman Institute of Technology.
-I have a strong passion for Data Science and AI, which I plan on pursuing in the future.
+I have a strong passion for solving problems with software, and I undertake side projects with the intent of making my life easier and enhancing my skills.

 Check out some of my Projects!